ehsteve/roentgen/docs/guide/transmission.rst

 From the above plot, one can see that the this thickness of Aluminum blocks almost all x-rays below about 7 keV.
-The relationship between transmission and absorption can be seen in the following plot for 500 microns of Silicon, a standard thickness for an x-ray detector.
+The relationship between transmission and absorption can be seen in the following plot for 500 microns of Silicon, a standard thickness for a soft x-ray detector.

 .. plot::
     :include-source: